Curriculum Learning for Goal-Oriented Semantic Communications with a Common Language

 \subsection{Problem Formulation}

-Given the metrics defined in Section II, we can now formally pose the problem of determining the perfect and abstract description of the events, as follows:

-where the objective function is the discounted sum of the total incurred costs of both the speaker and listener during an infinite horizon and $\gamma$ is a discount factor. $\boldsymbol{X}_{m,n}^S = \big[x_{m,n,k,u}^{S}\big]_{K \times B_K}$ and $\boldsymbol{X}_{m,n}^L = \big[x_{m,n,k,u}^{L}\big]_{K \times B_K}$, are the matrix format decision variables over different values $k$ and $u$. ${\mathcal{A}}$ is the set of all possible binary matrices. $C_m$ is a function of $\boldsymbol{X}_{m,n}^S$ and $\boldsymbol{X}_{m,n}^L$ according to \eqref{Equation:Episode_Cost}, but, for notational simplicity, we do not show this dependence in \eqref{Equation:Objective}. \eqref{Equation:Constraint_Time} is used to minimize the task execution time.
-More precisely, this constraint motivates the speaker and listener to find the perfect description of each event. \eqref{Equation:Constraint_Belief} is used to optimize the belief efficiency. {Note that \eqref{Equation:Constraint_Time} and \eqref{Equation:Constraint_Belief} depend on $\boldsymbol{X}_{m,n}^S$ and $\boldsymbol{X}_{m,n}^L$, since $\boldsymbol{X}_{m,n}^S$ and $\boldsymbol{X}_{m,n}^L$ can be determined using $\mathcal{B}_{m,n}^S$ and $\mathcal{B}_{m,n}^L$, respectively.} \eqref{Equation:Constraint_3} indicates that a belief can only be transmitted by the speaker or can be inferred by the listener. \eqref{Equation:Constraint_4} indicates that, at each time slot, only one belief from each level of the belief set hierarchy can be used. \eqref{Equation:Constraint_5} captures the fact that the existence of a belief from level $k$ is necessary for the presence of a belief from level $k+1$.
+Given the metrics defined in Section II, we can now formally pose the problem of determining the perfect and abstract description of the events, as follows: where the objective function is the discounted sum of the total costs of both the speaker and listener during an infinite horizon and $\gamma$ is a discount factor. $\boldsymbol{X}_{m,n}^S = \big[x_{m,n,k,u}^{S}\big]_{K \times B_K}$ and $\boldsymbol{X}_{m,n}^L = \big[x_{m,n,k,u}^{L}\big]_{K \times B_K}$ are, respectively, the matrix format decision variables of the speaker and listener at slot $n$ of episode $m$, over different values $k$ and $u$. ${\mathcal{A}}$ is the set of all possible binary matrices of size $K \times B_K$. $C_m$ is a function of $\boldsymbol{X}_{m,n}^S$ and $\boldsymbol{X}_{m,n}^L$ according to \eqref{Equation:Episode_Cost}, but, for notational simplicity, we do not show this dependence in \eqref{Equation:Objective}. \eqref{Equation:Constraint_Time} is used to minimize the task execution time.
+More precisely, this constraint motivates the speaker and listener to find the perfect description of each event. \eqref{Equation:Constraint_Belief} is used to optimize the belief efficiency.
+Note that \eqref{Equation:Constraint_Time} and \eqref{Equation:Constraint_Belief} depend on $\boldsymbol{X}_{m,n}^S$ and $\boldsymbol{X}_{m,n}^L$, since $\boldsymbol{X}_{m,n}^S$ and $\boldsymbol{X}_{m,n}^L$ can be determined using $\mathcal{B}_{m,n}^S$ and $\mathcal{B}_{m,n}^L$, respectively. {$\boldsymbol{X}_{m,n}^S$ and $\boldsymbol{X}_{m,n}^L$ as the variables of problem (11) cooperatively construct the completed description, that is used by the listener for decision-making.
+The optimization problem (11) is solved if the speaker and listener can determine the transmitted and inferred descriptions in a way that the resulting completed description is the perfect and abstract description of each event.
+Therefore, solving problem (11) is equivalent to finding the perfect and abstract description of each event by the pair of the speaker and listener.} \eqref{Equation:Constraint_3} indicates that a belief can only be transmitted by the speaker or can be inferred by the listener. \eqref{Equation:Constraint_4} indicates that, at each time slot, only one belief from each level of the hierarchy can be used. \eqref{Equation:Constraint_5} captures the fact that the existence of a belief from level $k$ is necessary for the presence of a belief from level $k+1$.